How Long Can Chickens Go Without Water? Like all living things, chickens need water to survive.

 How Long Can Chickens Go Without Water?

+Generally, if the climate is just right and isn’t too warm, healthy chickens are able to survive a full 48 hours without water.
 If you factor in heat or warm conditions, then that’s going to be another story.

 Chickens kept in regions where the heat can really do a number on them won’t last more than eight hours without proper water supply.